 I enjoy baking and crafting with my family as it is in these shared special moments that I truly witness the power of storytelling.
 Over the years, my experience raising four children has led me to a strong belief that there is a correlation between oral storytelling and emotional resilience.
 Growing up in Kenya, any gathering was an opportunity to tell stories.
 And in our moveable home, storytelling is our way of checking in on each other.

 We share stories all the time, about quirky new finds and experiences from the places we find ourselves as temporary residents.
 It is in these mini storytelling sessions that the children reveal their worst fears, laugh out loud, discover their hidden talents or ask philosophical questions about new cultural experiences.

 As a little girl growing up in Kenya, I was always fascinated with the stories that were told to us by our grandmothers.
 As the keepers of our traditions and indigenous knowledge, they took pride in passing down our heritage, which I wrote about here.

 As an older mother now, I find myself often creating characters for my children’s bedtime stories that would reflect the values that I would like them to inherit.
 They are usually fictitious characters, some so otherworldly that my children giggle and laugh at their incredulous personalities.
 But secretly, those characters represent real lessons from my grandmothers.

 I would like to connect with you on this personal blog because having eperienced motherhood between diverse cultures, I think I am onto something about parenting a future generation of resilient and culture-wise global citizens.
 There’s a good chance that the only reason some of our children meander off unpleasant directions is because they lack a fanbase for their oratorical storytelling sessions.

-This blog will be filled with stories that touch on life lessons about parenting our future world citizens while sharing tips on how to break down cultural borders to feel at home and thrive anywhere in the world.
+This blog will be filled with stories that touch on life lessons about parenting our future world citizens, while also sharing tips on how to break down cultural borders to feel at home and thrive anywhere in the world.

 With lots of love,